akurniko/sowmud-web/README.md

 Create relay between Discord and IRC.

-Get message from DS.
-And pass it to IRC.
+Get message from DS, pass it to IRC and vice versa.

 Clojure Discord and IRC.

 Use Okteto.
 Maybe Flyctl.
 Helm and Kubernetes manifest.

-Need to read token from file.
-There was a commit like this.

 # Clojure IRC
 https://github.com/obohrer/clj-irc
-Clojure IRC is working.

 # Running Locally

-Make sure you have Clojure installed.
-And Leiningen (or Clojure CLI tools).
+Clojure and Leiningen (or Clojure CLI tools) must be installed.

 ```sh
 $ lein repl
 ```

-Your app should now be connected to Libera chat and Discord.
+Your app is now connected to Libera chat and Discord.